-Various academic institutions are incorporating LMs into their research and educational practices, each with its own set of rules and emphasis.
-The University of Massachusetts maintains a positive outlook on using generative LM for discovering new information \cite{umass_ai_impact_2023}.
-Meanwhile, the University of Central Florida highlights the importance of AI literacy to ensure the effective utilization of these technologies \cite{ucf_ai_2023}.
-The University of Toronto emphasizes the importance of transformative learning, which involves significantly altering one's perception of technology and society, to effectively integrate LMs into education \cite{utoronto_ai_classroom_2023}.
-However, as the University of California Davis underscores, it is also important to balance the benefits and risks of AI writing tools, advocating for a critical examination and evaluation of the LMs \cite{ucd_ai_and_stuent_writing_2024}.
+Various academic institutions are incorporating LLMs into their research and educational practices, each with their own set of rules and points of emphasis.
+For instance, the University of Massachusetts maintains a positive outlook on using generative LLM for discovering new information \cite{umass_ai_impact_2023}.
+The University of Central Florida highlights the importance of AI literacy to ensure the effective utilization of these technologies \cite{ucf_ai_2023}.
+The University of Toronto emphasizes the importance of transformative learning, which involves significantly altering one's perception of technology and society, to effectively integrate LLMs into education \cite{utoronto_ai_classroom_2023}.

-Moreover, academic institutions are adopting various strategies to address challenges arising from the integration of LMs into their systems.
-For instance, Boston University has implemented policies that require the disclosure of any AI assistance used in academic work, emphasizing transparency and academic honesty \cite{bu_gaia_policy_2023}.
-The University of Massachusetts, Amherst focuses on the appropriate use of LMs in coursework and research for integrity and authority \cite{umass_ai_impact_2023}.
-UC Berkeley prioritizes mitigating misinformation from LMs \cite{berkeley_ai_writing_tools_2023}.
-Meanwhile, UC Santa Barbara encourages the use of AI tools to support learning while emphasizing academic values \cite{ucsb_full_ai_writing_policy_2023}.
-These policies differ in their specific interest and focus areas, but they share a common goal of promoting ethical LM use.
+However, there are concerns about LLM dysfunctions such as hallucination, and in response academic institutions have adopted various strategies to address challenges arising from LLMs.
+For instance, UC Davis underscores the importance of balancing the benefits and risks of AI writing tools \cite{ucd_ai_and_stuent_writing_2024}.
+Boston University has implemented policies that require the disclosure of any AI assistance used in academic work, emphasizing transparency and academic honesty \cite{bu_gaia_policy_2023}.
+The University of Massachusetts, Amherst focuses on the appropriate use of LLMs in coursework and research for integrity \cite{umass_ai_impact_2023}.
+UC Berkeley prioritizes mitigating misinformation from LLMs \cite{berkeley_ai_writing_tools_2023}.
+Meanwhile, UC Santa Barbara encourages the use of AI tools to support learning \cite{ucsb_full_ai_writing_policy_2023}.